AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/compmigration/index.md

 description: Use Analytics Component Migration APIs to migrate components from Adobe Analytics to CJA.
 ---

-# Component Migration API overview
+# Component Migration API

+Use the Component Migration APIs to migrate components, including segments, calculated metrics, and date ranges in Analytics to data views in Customer Journey Anaytics.
+You can also migrate dimensions and metrics to CJA data views if you have already mapped them with the Dimension Mapping APIs or the Metric Mapping APIs.

+## Component Migration overview

 Component Migration APIs consist of three services for migrating components from Adobe Analytics to Customer Journey Analytics: